karthiTox/deepnet.js/readme.md

     const res = add(mul, b);
     ```
-    After chaining the operation pass the result (ndvertex) to the backpass
+    After chaining the operation pass the result (ndvertex) to the backpass.

-    backpass(result, error) compute derivatives of every variable.
+      * backpass(result, error) compute derivatives of every variable.
-    update_loss(res, alpha) updates the computed derivates of each ndvertex.
+      * update_loss(res, alpha) updates the computed derivates of each ndvertex.
-    grad_zero(res) set grad to zero.
+      * grad_zero(res) set grad to zero after updated.
-    detach(res) removes the connection of the graph.
+      * detach(res) removes the connection of between vertices.

      ```javascript
     const a = new ndvertex([[1, 2]]);